Aru-gxtx/FPS-Cursor-Overlay/README.md

 I wanted to improve my aim accuracy for headshots in FPS games by using a custom image, such as a person's face, as my cursor.

 However, most dedicated cursor customization applications (such as [Cursor Engine](https://store.steampowered.com/app/2201210/Cursor_Engine) sold on Steam) are paid.
 Therefore, I created this Python script as a free and simple alternative.
 This script overlays the selected image onto the screen and makes the image follow the mouse movement, effectively functioning as a custom cursor.

+This application can do the following:
+* Overlays any .png image on your screen
+* Stays on top of all applications, including fullscreen games
+* Click-through window that doesn't interfere with your mouse

+(will finish later)